Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

 \subsubsection{Debrief – Transparent domain-specific}

-Debrief is a multimedia explanation system proposed by \citet{johnson1994agents} that constructs explanations after an active goal by recalling the circumstance in which the decision was taken and replaying the decision in the variants of the original situation or by experimenting to decide which factors were crucial to the decision.
+Debrief is a multimedia explanation system proposed by \citet{johnson1994agents} that constructs explanations after an active goal.
+The circumstance in which the decision was taken was recalled and then replayed in the variants of the original situation, or by experimenting to determine which factors influenced the decision.
 The elements are considered critical as their absence would result in a different outcome of the decision process.
 The details of the agent's implementation, including individual rules and motivations applied in making a decision, are filtered out to construct an explanation.
 Under the framework, it is unnecessary to maintain a complete trace of rule firings to produce explanations.
 The system learns the relationships between situational factors and decisions to facilitate the explanation of similar decisions.
 Debrief is implemented in an artificial pilot simulator where the pilot can perform a flight patrol mission.
 After each task, the pilot is asked to describe and explain essential decisions it made along the way.
 The pilot has to clarify its evaluation of the situation.
 Debrief should enable the pilot to define the reasons for its actions and assess the situation and its beliefs that resulted in the actions.

-\subsubsection{Explainable CREATIVE model – Transparent domain-specific}
+\subsubsection{Explainable CREATIVE Model – Transparent domain-specific}

-Cognitive Robot Equipped with Autonomous Tool InVention Expertise (CREATIVE) is a relational approach proposed by \citet{wicaksono2017towards} enabling robots to learn how to use tools and design and construct new tools if needed.
-The critical information, such as learned observations, snapshots from a camera, and objects positions, are stored in Prolog to simplify the explanation of its tool creation process.
-CREATIVE utilizes relational representation, so its results have some inherent explainability features, establishing the relation between entities as facts in Prolog (Programming in Logic).
+Cognitive Robot Equipped with Autonomous Tool InVention Expertise (CREATIVE) is a relational approach proposed by \citet{wicaksono2017towards}, enabling robots to learn how to use tools and design and construct new tools if needed.
+The critical information, such as learned observations, snapshots from a camera, and object positions, are stored in Prolog (Programming in Logic) to simplify the explanation of its tool creation process.
+CREATIVE utilizes relational representation, so its results have some inherent explainability features, establishing the relation between entities as facts in Prolog.
 A method of inductive logic programming (ILP) is employed to learn the relational representations of the tool models \cite{lavrac1994inductive}.
 A pre-determined set of basic questions and answers is used in the entire dialogue in Prolog.